Documentation

 • Customer-driven product design.
 Surface which attributes and levels move preference, so design and feature decisions are grounded in evidence rather than internal opinion.

 • Pricing strategy.
-Quantify how price sensitivity varies with the rest of the product configuration, so you can identify the points that maximise perceived value.
+Quantify how price sensitivity varies with the rest of the product configuration, so you can identify the points that maximize perceived value.

 • Market segmentation.
 Different segments often weight attributes differently; respondent-level utilities make those patterns visible.

 • Competitive positioning.
-Modelling utilities across competitors' configurations shows where your product is differentiated and where it isn't.
+Modeling utilities across competitors' configurations shows where your product is differentiated and where it isn't.

 • Demand forecasting.
 Simulate share of preference across hypothetical market scenarios to estimate how a new configuration would perform against existing competitors.